Semi-supervised Semantic Segmentation with Mutual Knowledge Distillation

 \subsection{Augmentation}

-To increase the diversity of the samples for the student network in our MKD framework, we apply image-level and feature level augmentations to generate perturbations.
+Pseudo-labels are generated by the model itself and provide limited information.
+To increase the diversity of the samples for the student network in our MKD framework, we apply image-level augmentations.

-\textbf{Image augmentation.} Image augmentation is based on weak (WDA) and strong (SDA) augmentation pairs.
-Weak augmentation (e.g., image flipping, cropping, resize) is applied to the images passed to the teacher models.
-In addition, strong augmentation (e.g., image flipping, cropping, resize, cutMix, random select an operator from color jitter, blur, gray-scale, equalize and solarize) is applied to the same ones fed to the student model to improve overall generalization.
-Motivated by the distribution of batch normalization \cite{yuan2021simple}, we do not take into account many strong color augmentation operations.
-Particularly, the CutMix~\cite{yun2019cutmix} augmentation is achieved by applying a binary mask $m$ that combines two images using the function $x = (1-m)\odot x_{i} + m\odot x_{j}$.
-We apply CutMix by combining two input images in the batch for student models and apply the same binary mask on the feature of teachers' logits with $p = (1-m)\odot p_{i} + m\odot p_{j} $.
+\textbf{Image augmentation.} Image augmentation is based on weak and strong augmentation pairs.
+Weak data augmentation (WDA) (e.g.\ image flipping, cropping, resizing) is applied to the images passed to the teacher models.
+In addition, strong data augmentation (SDA) (e.g.\ image flipping, cropping, resizing, cutMix, random select an operator from color jitter, blur, gray-scale, equalize and solarize) is applied to the same ones fed to the student model to improve overall generalization.
+Motivated by the distribution of batch normalization~\cite{yuan2021simple}, we do not consider many strong color augmentation operations.
+Particularly, the CutMix~\cite{yun2019cutmix} augmentation is achieved by applying a binary mask $m$ that combines two images using the function $x = (1-m)\odot x_{i} + m\odot x_{j} $.
+We apply CutMix by combining two input images in the batch for student models and use the same binary mask on the feature of teachers' logits with $p = (1-m)\odot p_{i} + m\odot p_{j} $.
 Then we apply $p$ to supervising students.

-\textbf{Feature augmentation.} To further increase the diversity of training samples for the student network, we introduce feature augmentation, which is implemented by manipulating infinite meaningful semantic transformation directions to make target semantics change by moving features in space.
-Thus, we can change the image at a semantic level without adding an auxiliary network.
-Inspired by the previous work~\cite{NIPS2019_9426, wang2021regularizing}, we found that feature augmentation is efficient in semi-supervised semantic segmentation.